B0RJA/legendre-1D/README.md

     2.000000000e-02  -2.423903046e-06
     ...

-As the scalar field is represented using piecewise-linear functions, two pair of points are given for each cell.
+As the scalar field m(x) is represented using piecewise-linear functions, two pair of points are given for each cell.

 Configuration
 -------------